 Before you think of even cleaning your floor and your furniture, the first thing you need to do is to groom your pets.
+And if you are briefing a petsitter then don’t forget to include that in your written instructions for what a housesitter does in your home to care for the pets.
 They’re the ones shedding their hair and fur all over the place.
 Take time to groom them regularly really helps to reduce the amount of fur they shed.

 So how do you groom your pets?
 Well, first, you need to buy a special dog brush that will pull off the dead skin and loose fur that’s stuck on your pet’s skin.
 When you’re done, you need to get a special pet shampoo that will give them a proper wash.
 Only wash as frequently as recommended by your vet.

 Next, trim their nails and visit a pooch salon to have the hair trimmed and clipped.
 At least with these grooming procedures, your pet’s shedding will be managed and less likely to pile up at home.
 These are details that most petsitters will do for you without being asked.

 Cover up is another smart tip that works wonders when implemented.
 Here, all you need is to recognize a few nap spots where your pet likes sleeping most.
 Place blankets and sheets on these areas to have your pets sleep on top.
 In most cases, using machine washable sheets and blankets is the best idea as washing them will be an easy process.

 With pets sleeping on the sheets, much of the pet hair will accumulate on the sheets making it easier to clean.

 Alternatively, you can decide to upgrade your sofas to a pet-friendly set.
 In most cases, leather sofas are the best to consider, as they’re not stained easily with both pet hair and pet stains.